iapyeh/sshscript/syntax.md

         $.download(f'/var/log/nginx/log-{today.strftime("%m-%d")}')
 ```

-## $.sftp

-If you know what you are doing, you can get the instance of paramiko.sftp_client.SFTP for your own purpose.
-Before accessing this value, “$.connect()” should be called to open a ssh session.

 ## $.upload(src, dst, makedirs=0, overwrite=1)

-- src: str, the file path in the localhost to upload.
+- src(str): the file path in the localhost to upload.
     - if the value is a relative path, os.path.abspath() is applied.
-- dst: str, the file path in remote host to save the uploaded file, must be a absolute path
+- dst(str): the file path in remote host to save the uploaded file, must be a absolute path
-- makedirs: boolean; optional, default is False.
+- makedirs(boolean): optional, default is False.
     - if True, intermediate folders of the dst path would be created if necessary.
-- overwrite: boolean; optional, default is True.
+- overwrite(boolean): optional, default is True.
     - if True, the destination file would be overridden if it is already existed, otherwise raises a FileExistsError.
-- Return: tuple (src, dst)
+- Returns: tuple (src, dst)

 ```python
 $.connect('root@host')